enjaku4/rabarber/CONTRIBUTING.md

 ### Local development

-You need Ruby version specified in `rababrber.gemspec` file.
+Use Ruby version specified in `rababrber.gemspec` file.

 To install the development dependencies, run: `bin/setup`